TulipaEnergy/TulipaEnergyModel.jl/docs/src/how-to-use.md

 ## Input

 Currently, we only accept input from CSV files.
-There should be many, each following the specification of input structures.
+They should each follow the specification of input structures.
 You can also check the [`test/inputs` folder](https://github.com/TulipaEnergy/TulipaEnergyModel.jl/tree/main/test/inputs) for examples.

 ### CSV